mmchenry/conference_planner/README.md

 The meeting organization is administered by the Program Officer (PO) at the level of the society and curated by the divisional program officers (DPOs).
 The code in this repository therefore provides tools for both the PO and DPOs.
 To ease deployment, the code and instructions assume use of [Google's Colaboratory](https://colab.research.google.com) platform, which allows for the execution of Python code and uses [Google Drive](https://drive.google.com) to read and write files.
-The Python code may alternatively be run on the local machines of the PO and/or DPOs.
+The Python code may alternatively be run on the local machines of the PO and/or DPOs by downloading this GitHub repository.

 The present version of the code assumes that the abstracts submitted for the conference will be collected by [X-CD](https://www.x-cd.com), which is a vendor contracted by SICB.
-The only reason this matters is that the code assume particular formatting for the data that is collected.
+The only reason this matters is that the code assumes particular formatting for the data that is collected.
 Any changes to this formatting will require alterations to the code.
 Conference Planner starts its work with an XLSX file of the submitted abstracts, provided by X-CD.
 The PO's initial work includes combing through the abstracts for duplicates and otherwise erroneous submissions.
 The PO will then distribute the contributed talks and posters to divisional directories, for which the DPOs should be granted access.

-The PO's work includes running code that used GPT-4 to rate how keywords relate the the text of each abstract.
+The PO's work includes running code that uses a large-language-model (currently GPT-4) to rate how keywords relate the the text of each abstract.
 This step is key to the success or failure of the whole project.
-Prior to using GPT-4, the PO and DPOs might collaborate on the listing of keywords that are appropriate for each division.
+Prior to running the abstracts through GPT-4, the PO and DPOs might collaborate on the listing of keywords that are appropriate for each division.
 These keywords should be of the type that typically differentiates sessions at the meeting.
 GPT-4 will be prompted to rate, on a scale from 0 to 1, how well each keyword relates to the abstract text for each presentation.
 This step uses the OpenAI API, which costs money (a total of around $50 for the 2024 program), and therefore would ideally be performed only once for each year's planning.